COMPEON/compeon-jsonapi-serializer/readme.md

 }
 ```

 Please note that right now **only root level links are deserialized**.
 Support for resource level links is planned for a future release.

 ## Todo

 - [ ] Detect duplicate includes on serialization
 - [ ] Detect cyclic relationships on deserialization
 - [ ] Support full JSON API 1.0
-- [ ] Add a suiting license
 - [ ] Develop a concept for deserializing resource level links as well

 ## License

-TODO
+MIT